-The Points tools allows you to add, move, and delete vertices in the mesh.
+The Points tools allow you to add, move, and delete vertices in the mesh.
 Triangulation between these points is automatic.
 If you are editing a mesh for a material with an opacity channel, any completely transparent triangles will be removed automatically.

 Add points by clicking in empty space.
 You can also move existing points by clicking/dragging them.